 Read my article to find out what they had to say.

 This story examining the current state of contraception---access, in particular---was the most important piece of writing I've ever done.
 The Rochester Business Journal, a local business-focused weekly, includes a themed Special Report section.
 My piece for the Women's Health Special Report explores how the issues surrounding contraception affect women across the socioeconomic spectrum.
-I spent weeks researching the topic and interviewing women who have dedicated their careers to educating women about contraception.
+I spent weeks researching the topic and interviewing women who have dedicated their careers to educating women and people with a female reproductive system about contraception options.

 Please read the work I am most proud of.
 (Share it with all the women AND men in your life!)